nindidooo/open-unmix-pytorch/README.md

 ### Dimensionality reduction

 The LSTM is not operating on the original input spectrogram resolution.
-Instead, in the first step after the normalization, the network learns to compresses the frequency and channel axis of the model to reduce redundancy and make the model converge faster.
+Instead, in the first step after the normalization, the network learns to compress the frequency and channel axes of the model to reduce redundancy and make the model converge faster.

 ### Bidirectional-LSTM